Your agency is doing great work. Your clients love you. You’ve got a team of smart, talented creatives, strategists, and digital marketers.

 This can help your agency stand out and compete in a crowded market.

-But first, you need to know how editors work and what they want to see in a pitch.
+But first, you need to know how editors work and what they want to see in a press release pitch.
 Otherwise, you might find your PR efforts relegated to the archive bucket.

 We all want to think we are special, unique unicorns.
 But this is not how editors will see you -- unless you give them a reason.